flaviens/gsoc-sim-mem/documentation.md

 Rank states are represented by two additional elements (in addition to the decrementing counter):

 - _is_row_open_: Is set iff there is a row stored in the simulated row buffer.
   Currently, this signal is only unset before the first memory request.
 - _row_start_addr_: Stores the identifier of the currently open row, if any.
   The row identifier corresponds to all the most significant bits, that are not used for intra-row addressing.

 #### Release enable structures

 Write responses have a release enable structure made of one flip-flop per internal identifier.
 When the flip-flop is set, then the corresponding release eanble signal is propagated to the write response bank, which releases the signal if the requester is ready and if the signal is at the response head of its linked list.

-As read data come as a burst, and to allow the progressive release of the data in the burst, small counters are used to maintain the number of read data that can currently be released per internal identifier (i.e., per extended cell).
+As read data come as a burst, and to allow the progressive release of the data in the burst, small counters are used to maintain the number of read data that can currently be released per internal identifier (_i.e._, per extended cell).
 The multi-hot release enable signal, similar to the one used for the write responses but with a possibly different width, has each bit set iff the corresponding counter is non-zero.

 When data is effectively released, the response banks notify this event using the _wrsp_released_iid_onehot_ and _rdata_released_iid_onehot_ one-hot signals.